andrewchambers/g/README.md

     if p == nil {
         return -1,"malloc failed"
     }
-    //After a defer block is executed, the contained block will run once on function return. defer {
+    //After a defer block is executed, the contained block will run on containing scope exit. defer {
         free((*void)p)
     }